comp1100/comp1100.github.io/_sources/intro.md

 **Hurdles**: All assessment items are **hurdles**, which means students must pass each to pass the course.

 For each submission (iteration 1, 2, 3), each student will receive one of the following grades for iteration:
-* **Pass**: The student has met expectations in all of the competency criteria.
+* **Pass (P)**: The student has met expectations in all of the competency criteria.
-* **Conceded**: The student has met enough expectations to continue with the course, but the standard is not at a level that will obtain an overall pass --- the work needs to improve in future iterations.
-(The only exception is coding the MVP, which is only iteration 3.
-We will grade this more lightly than other competencies -- you must make a good attempt.)
+* **Conceded (C)**: The student has not met expectations in all of the competency criteria, and if they continue at the current standard, they will fail a future iteration.
+However, they have met enough expectations to continue with the course.
+The competency of 'Software implementation' (coding the MVP) is only assessed in iteration 3.
+For this reason, we will grade this more lightly than other competencies -- you must make a good attempt.
-* **Fail**: In extreme circumstances, the student has failed this iteration, and therefore the course.
+* **Fail (C)**: In extreme circumstances, the student has failed this iteration, and therefore the course.
+For iterations 1 and 2, this is only used in situations where students have clearly not engaged with the course.

 To pass the course, each student must:
 1. Pass  the participation hurdle for the studios.
 1. Pass iteration 3.
 1. Received a Pass or Conceded on iterations 1-2.